 As I explained this to my brother-in-law, I could see his disappointment in my not knowing any shortcuts to overnight investing success.
 However, we launched into a discussion around how he could develop his own disciplined investing approach by first becoming a student of markets.

-Knowing that this discussion could become overly cumbersome in just one conversation, I decided to share only introductory steps.
+Knowing that this discussion could become overly cumbersome in just one conversation, I decided to share only introductory steps, which I outline below.

-So, with that thinking, I will do the same here and be sure to follow up with more detailed posts in the future.
+With that thinking, I will do the same here.
 Short of a formal education in finance, my five high-level steps for gaining familiarity with investing in the market are as follows:

 Sounds logical, right?
-You’d be surprised by how many people I’ve heard say they got into a stock simply because so-and-so recommended it.
+You may be surprised by how many people I’ve heard say they got into a stock simply because so-and-so recommended it.

-This person winds up not doing a lick of due diligence before investing.
-This person didn’t know what was happening in the market, nor anything about the company beyond it being a hot stock tip.
+This person winds up not doing a lick of due diligence before investing and often doesn’t what was happening in the market, nor anything about the company.

-To counteract this, I suggest first beginning by reading reputable sources that discuss markets (e.g., MarketWatch, the Financial Times, the Wall Street Journal, Reuters, Yahoo Finance, among others).
+To counteract this, I suggest first beginning by reading reputable stock market investment websites that discuss markets (e.g., MarketWatch, Financial Times, Wall Street Journal, among many others).
 As you read more, I really suggest approaching every article with a heavy dose of skepticism.

 This will make you more likely to piece together content from multiple sources and form your own thinking about markets and the companies in them.

-As an exercise, take a moment to read this article about the earnings estimates for public companies.
+As an exercise, take a moment to read this 2018 U.S.-China trade war article about the earnings estimates for public companies.
 After you’ve read it, what were the main, salient points that stood out to you?
 I found the following to be most important:

 - Many investors seem to think lackluster stock market movement during this quarter’s earnings announcements indicates peaking corporate profits.
 When companies announce record earnings and markets barely move, it must mean expectations were high and future earnings don’t look to get any better.

-- Analysts, or those people who follow stocks and publish opinions on them, disagree, are increasing their profit projections at the largest rate in 6 years.
+- Analysts, or those people who follow stocks and publish opinions on them, seem to disagree and are increasing their profit projections at the largest rate in 6 years.
 This is where the skepticism should come into play.
 This conflict means someone is wrong, but who?
 Perhaps both are right and yet both are wrong.
 The truth likely lies somewhere in between.

 - A growing economy and corporate tax reform have benefited companies but trade war activity makes for an uncertain outlook.
 To illustrate uncertainty, reporting companies have seen the most volatile trading in two years immediately after announcing earnings results.
 However, it appears this trading reaction could be the result of poor understanding of the effects of the recent tax reform legislation and clouds the visibility for accurately forecasting future earnings.
 So the volatility merely highlights poor forecasting abilities, not necessarily anything indicative of market direction.